based-template/auxiliary-blobstore-interface/README.md

-# Interface for the Factorial service, wasmcloud:example:factorial
+# Interface for the Blobstore interface, auxiliary::interface::blobstore

-This is an interface for a simple service that calculates the fatorial of a whole number.
+This interface can be used to support capability providers like local blob storage, Amazon S3, Azure blob storage, Google blob storage, etc